War of 1812 Events

 June 21, 2013

-War of 1812 Society luncheon and plaque unvieling
+War of 1812 Society luncheon and plaque unveiling

 Hampton History Museum and St. John's Episcopal Church Cemetery